Suseo Station

-Suseo is a station on the Seoul Subway Line 3 and Suin–Bundang Line.
-It was the southeastern terminus of Line 3, until the Line 3 extension to Ogeum station opened on February 18, 2010.
-Along with Yangjae Station, this station serves as an important transfer point between Line 3 and buses from/to southern cities such as Seongnam, Yongin, and Suwon.
+Suseo Station (Korean: 수서역; Hanja: 水西驛; RR: Suseo-yeok) is a railroad station on the Suin–Bundang Line and Line 3 of the Seoul Metropolitan Subway.
+The station is in the Suseo neighborhood of the Gangnam District in Seoul, South Korea.
+Prior to the Line 3 extension to Ogeum station in 2010, Suseo Station was the southeastern terminus of Line 3.
+Along with Yangjae station, Suseo Station serves as an important transfer point between Line 3 and buses from/to southern cities such as Seongnam, Yongin, and Suwon.

-Both Line 3 and Bundang Line stations are located in Suseo-dong, Gangnam-gu, Seoul.
-In December 2016, it became the northern connection point to the Suseo–Pyeongtaek high-speed railway Line running SRT.
+In December 2016, it became the northern connection point to the Suseo–Pyeongtaek high-speed railway running SRT.

+On 30 March 2024, Suseo Station became the northern terminus of the first phase of Line A of the GTX.
+From this station, the GTX travels south and shares tracks with the SRT on the right-of-way inside the Yulhyeon tunnel and Suseo–Pyeongtaek high-speed railway.
+The platforms of the GTX are separate from those of the SRT.

-Meanwhile, construction of Line A of the metropolitan express railway is underway, and it is scheduled to open in 2024.
-It will join the Suseo Pyeongtaek Express Line at GTX Suseo Station.
-In the future, Bundang Line Station plans to install evacuation lines on the platform as part of the express train operation.
-The Suseo Pyeongtaek Express Line is an underground section from this station to Dongtan Station.
-One flight will stay late at night on subway line 3 in the Seoul metropolitan area.
-Also, the SRT is staying late at night with 11 episodes.
+In the future, Bundang Line station plans to install evacuation lines on the platform as part of the express train operation.
+The Suseo Pyeongtaek Express Line is an underground section from this station to Dongtan station.

 Services

 SRT

-Suseo Station is the terminus of All SRT trains including:
+Suseo station is the terminus of All SRT trains including: